-Did I say read?
-Yes, I did indeed.
+Did we say read?
+Yes, we did indeed.
 Is alcohol listed anywhere on the ingredient list?
 If so, then this product is not helping your dry skin problem.
-Alcohol has a drying effect on the skin.
-So using an alcohol based product to help with dry skin is sort of an oxymoron.
-The bottom line is that it probably is not helping the situation, and may be contributing to the problem.
-Change over to a no-alcohol product right away.
-If you are having trouble finding no-alcohol products, natural handmade products are a great way to go.
+Using an alcohol-based product to help with dry skin might prove to be a blunder.
+The word "alcohol," used by itself, refers to ethyl alcohol.
+Cosmetic products that are labeled "alcohol free," may use other alcohols in their formulations, such as cetyl, stearyl, cetearyl, or lanolin alcohol.
+These are called fatty alcohols, and they work quite differently on the skin as opposed to ethyl alcohol.
+The bottom line, it is always a good idea to check the ingredient list to always be aware of what you’re putting on your face or body.
+For the purpose of taking precautions, it is always advisable to change over to a non-alcohol-based product.
+If you are having trouble finding non-alcohol-based products, natural handmade products are a great way to go.
 You can also search the beauty aisle of your local natural foods store.

-If you want to use the best product for your dry skin, generally it will be an organic, plant based natural oil.
-Ayurvedic choices to balance the dry or vata element would be sesame, olive or almond.
-Oil nourishes the skin and lubricates it in a way that lotion does not.
-However, many people do not like the feel of oil on their skin.
-Lotion is still beneficial, just not the gold standard, so to speak.
-If you are using oil for the face, apply only a few drops to your fingers and rub into damp skin.
-If you are using a facial moisturizer, also apply after cleansing over damp skin.
+If you want to use the best product for your dry skin, generally it will be an organic, plant-based natural oil.
+Ayurvedic choices to assist in balancing the dryness would be peanut, borage, sesame, avocado, olive, or almond oil.
+They act as a protective barrier to the skin to help retain moisture.
+These oils help nourish the skin and lubricate it in a way that a regular lotion does not.
+If you are using oil for the face, apply only a few drops to your fingers and rub onto damp skin.
+If you are using a facial moisturizer, you can apply it over damp skin, after cleansing.
 For the body, apply your moisturizer of choice after your bath or shower on damp skin also.

 Simply defined abhyanga is the oiling of the body.
-Abhyanga not only relaxes the body, but also lubricates the skin and can contribute to your overall health.
-By massaging the oil into your body you are increasing circulation and blood flow in the skin.
+Abhyanga not only relaxes the body but also lubricates the skin and can contribute to your overall health.
+By massaging the oil into your body, you are increasing circulation and blood flow to the skin.
 This greatly improves the appearance of the skin.
 How often should you do an abhyanga routine?
-Every day is nice, but if this is not possible then once a week is still beneficial.
+Every day is suggested, but if this is not possible then once a week is still beneficial.